Armangdi/22-2-AI/README.md

 # 22-2-AI

-# AI Project for Classification of Dog Breeds
+# Classification of Dog Breeds
 using EfficientNet
 Best valid Acc: 22 - 94.5